Generalized Harmonic Progression: Introduction

-This new manuscript, however, is concise and succinct, it focuses solely on closed-forms for $HP_{k}(n)$, $C^m_{k}(a,b,n)$ and $S^m_{k}(a,b,n)$\footnote{In a stricter sense, closed-forms don't include integrals.}.
-The question on the limits of these expressions as $n$ approaches infinity is addressed in [\citena{Hurwitz}] and [\citena{Lerch}].\\
+This new manuscript is concise and focuses solely on closed-forms for $\HP_{k}(n)$, $C^z_{k}(a,b,n)$ and $S^z_{k}(a,b,n)$\footnote{In a stricter sense, closed-forms do not include integrals.}.
+Please refer to \citena{Hurwitz} and \citena{Lerch} for the demonstrations on how to obtain the limits of these expressions as $n$ approaches infinity, and to \citena{AC} for how to obtain their analytic continuations.\\

-We make use again of Faulhaber's formula \cite{tres} for the sum of the $i$-th powers of the first $n$ positive integers: \\ where $B_j$ are the Bernoulli numbers.\\
+The presented method makes use of Faulhaber's formula\citesup{tres} for the sum of the $i$-th powers of the first $n$ positive integers: